 The largest portions of the price of these tourist passes are for public transportation.
 However, further savings can be significant too.
 Discounts of at least 25% are given on admission ticket prices at many museums including the DDR, German History, German Technology, Wall, and Berlin Jewish Museum.

-Discount pass holders can generally also save at least 25% on city sightseeing bus tours of Berlin and cruises on the Spree River and other Berlin waterways.
+Discount pass holders generally also save at least 25% on city sightseeing bus tours of Berlin and cruises on the Spree River and other Berlin waterways.
 Similar discounts are granted to most walking and cycling tours including the very popular English Berlin Walks and Berlin on Bike tours.
-The biggest single discounts are for theatre shows but it may be difficult to actually cash in on these discounts as the tickets can usually only be bought on the same day or a few days in advance.
+The biggest single discounts are for theatre shows but it may be difficult to actually cash in on these discounts as the tickets may usually only be bought on the same day or a few days in advance.

 The Berlin Welcome Card and City Tour Card are generally good value for money.
 The difference between two standard Berlin public transportation day tickets and the 48h tourist discount cards can easily be made up by the savings offered on a single admission to Madame Tussauds Berlin, or a visit to two or three other museums.
 See also Tips on Public Transportation Tickets in Berlin for more ideas on how to use the buses and trains in Berlin as well as suggested bus routes that pass by Berlin’s top sights.